gabcollet/exam_02/README.md

 This is the easiest way I found to do them.
 It took me about 50 min.

 I had to do union and printf so I never tested the others but i'm pretty sure they would work.

+Edit : get_next_line and printf subjects have been updated to a new version.